menvuthy/Vuthy/_posts/2020-08-12-urban-growth-pp.md

 ---
 # Phnom Penh City: 1988 - 2020

 More than thirty years ago, buildings and streets were barely on the map of Phnom Penh city.
-In 1988 it was home to approximately 615,000 people; however, 33 years later that had risen to more than 2 million according to worldpopulationreview.com.
+In 1988 it was home to about 615,000 people; however, 33 years later that had risen to more than 2 million according to worldpopulationreview.com.
 {: style="text-align: justify;"}